ighadah/ConceptsRenamingForInferredHierarchy/README.md

 # ConceptsRenamingForInferredHierarchy

-Currently the renaming of property values in GCI axioms is not done
+Currently,  1- the renaming of property values in GCI axioms is not done 2- The renaming is done for nested type restrictions (rg some (r some B...))